kubernetes/community/contributors/devel/kubemark-guide.md

 Debugging HollowNodes is a bit more tricky, as if you experience a problem on one of them you need to learn which hollow-node pod corresponds to a given HollowNode known by the Master.
-During self-registeration HollowNodes provide their cluster IPs as Names, which means that if you need to find a HollowNode named `10.2.4.5` you just need to find a Pod in external cluster with this cluster IP.
+During self-registration HollowNodes provide their cluster IPs as Names, which means that if you need to find a HollowNode named `10.2.4.5` you just need to find a Pod in external cluster with this cluster IP.
 There’s a helper script